 In July 2000 a proposition was submitted for construction of a new airfield northeast of Cedar Pass, within the restricted area.
 The purpose was stated as training ground for airlift operations for air and ground crews under simulated battlefield conditions, particularly short takeoffs and landings.
 Without giving any reason, the proposed size of the airfield was almost tripled in a November 2000 amendment.

-Panorama of the new KENO Airfield; north is to the right.
-Klick image to enlarge.
+2004 panorama of the Keno Airfield; north is to the right.
+Click image to enlarge.

 Aerial photo of the Keno airstrip, loking roughly east.
 Photo by Gabriel Zeifman, 11/24/2019.
 Click image to enlarge.